Stronger Than Silence

 Male Veterans in the Gallatin Valley

-This pilot program will provide veterans with consistent counseling and access to a licensed provider, and help overcome in-group stigma regarding mental health.
+This pilot program will provide veterans with consistent mental healthcare and transformative experiences to overcome mental illness and reduce in-group stigma regarding mental health.

-We are also partnering with local veteran-focused nonprofits and state and federal programs to connect veterans with other resources that support their and their family members’ mental health.
+We are also partnering with local veteran nonprofits and state and federal programs to connect veterans with other resources that support their and their family members’ mental health.

 Sign up to receive updates on these and other programs.